bigscience-workshop/data_tooling/ac_dc/deduplicate/README.md

 # Deduplication

-Deduplication python scripts.
+Python script for near deduplication.
+Everything is configurable with a yaml file.
+All OSCAR 21.09 deduplication configurations can be found under `ac_dc/deduplicate/conf`.

 If you are working with small datasets (datasets that fit in memory), this is a good way to start.
 Or you can try the [C++ version](https://github.com/ChenghaoMou/simhash) instead.

 ### Self near-deduplication
-Remove near duplicates in one dataset.
+Cluster near duplicates in one dataset.

 e.g
 ```bash